nomeata/haskell-for-readers/haskell-for-readers.md

 From this documentation you will also find links labeled “Source” that take you to the definition of a type or function in the source code, in a syntax-highlighted and crosslinked presentation of the source.

+Relatedly, you can also effectively search for functions with a certain type, using type-based search engine like [Hoogle](https://www.haskell.org/hoogle/) or [Hayoo](http://hayoo.fh-wedel.de/).
+These can also be set-up in house to index your private code base.

 Code structure small and large
 ==============================